Social Business Channel: Partnerships and emission stopping

-Collaborating with the most reputable global financial television networks, Bloomberg and RT while the channel projected in all displays of the Athens Exchange.
+Collaborating with the most reputable global financial networks, Bloomberg and RT while the channel projected in all displays of the Athens Exchange.

 Coverage

 Terrestrial digital and analog

-In the first years of its operation, SBC also broadcast terrestrial analog, as a regional station in Attica, but pirated, many times obtaining a temporary and not legal license, entering into various partnerships with several legal regional channels of Attica from 2005 to 2018, in order to produce a program through a terrestrial frequency, through the indirect route, such as with Local TV (now Nickelodeon Greece) - initially it had an informational license, Channel 9 (now One Channel), Channel 10 (later Sunny Channel, today Alert TV), RTP Center Corinth and the memory grinder TV Thessaloniki, the which channels had a certain amount of time to broadcast their program, on the SBC.
+In the first years of its operation, SBC also broadcast terrestrial analog, as a regional station in Attica, many times obtaining a temporary and not legal license, concluding from 2005 to 2018 various partnerships with several legal regional channels of Attica, in order to produce a program from a terrestrial frequency, through the indirect route, such as with Local TV (then as informative channel, now Nickelodeon Greece), Channel 9 (now One Channel), Channel 10 (later Sunny Channel, now Alert TV), RTP Center TV from Corinth and the memory grinder TV Thessaloniki, which channels had a certain time to broadcast their program, on the SBC.

 In fact, the Sunny Channel violated the broadcasting legislation and by committing commercial management and exploitation of the channel by the SBC company, which is strictly prohibited by law, while RTP Center and TV Thessaloniki were legally forbidden to broadcast it, because they violated many times the legislation, having in fact to a large extent the absence of an autonomous program.

 Notable incidents

 In the first years of its operation, in 2005 as Satellite Business Channel as it was also broadcasting by satellite, it was considered to be the continuation of the once national station Tempo TV, because it suddenly left its analogue frequency from Hymettus (22 UHF), two years after its final closure, in 2003 (but this is not true, because the two channels were different companies).

-In the second beginning, it broadcast from two broadcast centers of Attica, Parnitha (49 UHF) and Hymettus (35 UHF) from where Local TV (now Nickelodeon) was broadcast and at the same time from a second frequency of Hymettus (22 UHF) that had been granted to ERT to broadcast the Parliament channel also from Aegina (50 UHF).
+In the second beginning, it broadcast from two centers of Attica, Parnitha (49 UHF) and Hymettus (35 UHF) from where Local TV (now Nickelodeon) was broadcast and at the same time from the old Tempo frequency (22 UHF) which had been granted to ERT to broadcast the Parliament channel and from Aegina (50 UHF).

 On June 15, 2010, SBC's broadcast is online only following a decision by EETT to interrupt its telecast by Hymettus.
 The interruption of the station brought a storm of reactions from TV viewers and investors, even leading to the unemployment of 80 workers.

-In July of that year, following SBC's imminent discontinuation by Local TV the second station changed ownership and on July 12 returned to its old frequencies (35 and 49 UHF) and old name, rebroadcasting Nickelodeon.
+In early July of that year, after SBC's imminent discontinuation by Local TV the second station changed ownership and on July 12 returned to its old frequencies (35 and 49 UHF) and old name, rebroadcasting Nickelodeon.
 On July 31, former executives of the station entered into discussions with Channel 9 in order for SBC to broadcast temporarily through the latter, covering 30% of the television time, while on September 3, Local TV became the current Greek franchise of Nickelodeon.
-In the end, Channel 9 decided to broadcast instead, a program of original financial shows, hosted by the aforementioned executives and led by Panagiotis Bousborelis, who had also left the SBC station.
+In the end, Channel 9 decided to broadcast instead, a program of original financial shows, hosted by the aforementioned executives and led by Panagiotis Bousborelis, who had also left the SBC.